orioncactus/pretendard/packages/pretendard/docs/en/README.md

 Thank you so much for your contribution to Pretendard.

-[@hiddenest](https://github.com/hiddenest): Worked webfonts serving, created CDN assets purge automation, Provided webfonts subset, and dynamic subsets.
+[@hiddenest](https://github.com/hiddenest): Worked serving webfonts, creating CDN assets purge automation, Providing webfonts subset and dynamic subset, and automating variable dynamic subset.

 [@leejh10003](https://github.com/leejh10003): Worked making an [example](/examples) using Pretendard.